 Gratitude has the power to change your day completely!

-I had an experience a month ago where I was feeling quite overwhelmed.
+I had an experience a while back where I was feeling quite overwhelmed.
 I went for a walk in the bush and found that although I was in nature, my mind kept drifting back to the source of the anxiety.

-I decided to get firm with my mind that I would keep gently bringing my mind back to the present moment and being grateful for nature, for the sea, for what I was seeing and experiencing right then and there.
+I decided to get firm with my mind, I would keep gently bringing my mind back to the present moment and being grateful for nature, for the sea, for what I was seeing and experiencing right then and there.

 Something that runs in my family is volunteering.
 A review of the research on volunteering and philanthropy Konrath (2014) found that volunteering increases psychological wellbeing across ages and cultures.
 It boosts happiness, empathy and health!